chlm1556/Ergodone-keyboard/README.md

 This PCB uses an Arduino Pro Micro with a MEGA32U4 chip.

+The excel file is a keymap generator, it is currently parametered for french bépo but it can be changed for any other language.
+"There is an error on the layout 4, but I can't find out what's wrong..."

 ## Start of the tutorial :

 ### Download all the tools :